 The Fund generally distributes long-term and short-term capital gains (net of any available capital loss carryovers), if any, at least annually.
 Capital gains distributions may vary considerably from year to year as a result of the Fund's normal investment activities and cash flows.

 Share Classes

 The Fund has two classes of shares, Series I shares and Series II shares.
-Each class is identical except that Series II shares have a distribution or "Rule 12b-1 Plan" that is described in the prospectus relating to the Series II shares.
+Each class is identical except that Series II shares have a distribution or "Rule 12b-1 Plan" that is described below.